NaimAyat/UCLA_CS131/Reading2.md

 * No FragileBinaryInterfaceProblem.
 * Many standard interfaces defined in the standard library, which would have been vendor/OS specifc otherwise, helps a lot in achieving portability and ease integration/selection of 3rd party libraries.
 E.g. JDBC, JMS, JCE, JAI, serial I/O, JAXP, JNDI, etc. Some have * correspondance in other languages (e.g. ODBC) but not all.
 ### Java Cons
+* Java implementations typically use a two-step compilation process.
+Java source code is compiled down to bytecode by the Java compiler.
+The bytecode is executed by a Java Virtual Machine (JVM).
+Modern JVMs use a technique called Just-in-Time (JIT) compilation to compile the bytecode to native instructions understood by hardware CPU on the fly at runtime.
 * No generic data structure
 * Exception management
 * No true enumeration types